-Enterprise search is a problem-solving tool, and for companies contending with large quantities of data, documents, and other assets, it’s one of the most effective tools out there.
-Enterprise search tools have dramatically increased productivity and made it easier to coordinate efforts company-wide.
-By using an effective enterprise search tool, users can quickly hunt down relevant information, improving their decision-making and problem-solving capabilities based on data.
+Enterprise search is a problem-solving tool.
+For companies contending with large quantities of data, documents, and other assets to find on intranets, it’s one of the most effective tools out there.
+Enterprise search tools have skyrocketed productivity and made it easier to coordinate efforts company-wide.
+By using effective enterprise search software, users can quickly hunt down relevant information, improving their decision-making and problem-solving capabilities based on data.

-Yet enterprise search developers and the programs themselves face many challenges.
-Some challenges stem from the nature of the technology itself.
-Other challenges emerge from the outside world.
+Yet, enterprise search developers and the programs themselves face many challenges.
+Some challenges stem from the technology itself.
+Others emerge from the outside world.
 Either way, obstacles that reduce functionality within the search experience can restrain productivity.

 The following are a handful of the biggest challenges faced by enterprise search tools.